milescsmith/ViolinEnsemble/README.md

 [![Build Status](https://travis-ci.com/milescsmith/violinEnsemble.svg?branch=master)](https://travis-ci.com/milescsmith/violinEnsemble)
-# violinEnsemble
+# ViolinEnsemble
 Create violin plots of gene expression for multiple genes

-Given a Seurat object and a list of genes, groupedViolins will plot expression levels for each gene with the cells grouped by a provided variable (such as cell type or cluster identity).
+Given a Seurat object and a list of genes, ViolinEnsemble will plot expression levels for each gene with the cells grouped by a provided variable (such as cell type or cluster identity).
 If the gene list provided is a table containing the columns "cluster" and "gene" (such as from FindAllClusters(), the genes will be grouped by the cluster with which they are associated.